A Bible study with Jeffrey J. Harrison

 Instead of the peace and prosperity he longed for, Job’s religion has brought him into a death-to-self experience.
 This is not what most of us want—in fact, it’s just the opposite of what most of us want.
 But it’s the very nature and essence of true religion as Jesus taught it:

 Whoever does not take his cross and follow after me is not worthy of me (Matt.
 10:38).
 Or again, “The one who has found his soul [or self] will destroy it, and the one who has destroyed his soul [or self] because of me will find it” (Matt.
 10:39).
 Dying to self is an uncomfortable experience.
 But rather than being the path of destruction we all imagine it to be, Jesus says that this is the only path to life: “How narrow the gate and difficult [literally, distressed or afflicted] the way that leads to life; and few are those who find it” (Matt.
 7:14).
 Job is right where God wants him to be, as are we all in our times of affliction.

 * indicates a second person singular (you singular).

 # indicates a second person plural (you plural).

-YHVH the personal name of the God of Israel, sometimes vocalized "Yahweh" and usually translated "the LORD" in English Bibles.
-Click here for more information about the name of God.
+the Lord in English Bibles.
+See the index category Yahweh for more information about the name of God.